MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks.md

 ## Create MicrosoftAcademicGraph and AzureStorageUtil instances

-In this section, you create a MicrosoftAcademicGraph instance to access MAG dataset, and an AzureStorageUtil instance to access other Azure Storage files
+In this section, you create a MicrosoftAcademicGraph instance to access MAG dataset, and an AzureStorageUtil instance to access other Azure Storage files.

 1. Copy and paste the following code block in a new cell.